datopian/datahub/docs/tutorial-basics.markdown

 {% include tutorial-basics-ex-fields.js %}
 </script>

 As can be seen all fields have the default type of 'string'.

+As you may have noticed above the last geo attribute of the dataset just rendered as `[object Object]`.
+This is because the Dataset is treating that field value as a string.
+Let's now take a look at the Dataset fields in more detail.

 Let's change the geo field to have type geo\_point and see what affect that has on displaying of the dataset (for good measure we'll also set the label):

 {% highlight javascript %}
 {% include tutorial-basics-ex-fields-2.js %}